 Every year, it happens.
 I turn into a Dickens-reciting, carol-singing, cookie-baking, tree-sniffing, cocoa-chugging lunatic, and if any of that is wrong, I don’t wanna be right.

-And now with this cheerful addition in our dining room, I’ve got it baaaaad, y’all.
+Once we put up this cheerful addition in our dining room, I get it baaaaad, y’all.

-I love knowing that this annual adventure of ours creates lasting memories for our family, goes to help our community and local farmers, and that once the season is over, the tree is still biodegradable and recyclable, so they won’t end up in a landfill somewhere.
+I love knowing that this annual adventure to visit a tree farm creates lasting memories for our family, goes to help our community and local farmers, and that once the season is over, the tree is still biodegradable and recyclable, so they won’t end up in a landfill somewhere.

 The tree stand matters.
 Big time.
 The one that seems to be just about fail-proof is this one.
 Make sure you get a stand that works for the height of your tree though or else it could be a tip-hazard and a giant, sappy mess.